 In exceptional circumstances we will allow parents to stay on site – for example if their young person requires medical interventions our staff haven’t been trained to offer, and no healthcare assistant is available.

 What if my young person might struggle to settle in?

 Please contact us to discuss and we will try to send any information, a social story and/or pictures that will help you to prepare them.
-On their first day, you can meet their keyworker and stay at the club with your young person for a while until you feel that they are comfortable.
-Some parents choose to stay in Ilkley for the day during the first session so we can call them for an early collection if their young person needs it.
-However this is unusual and the majority of young people settle in very quickly!
+On their first day, you can meet their keyworker to talk.
+Depending on current Covid regulations, you may be able to stay at the club with your young person for a while until you feel that they are comfortable.
+Some parents who have traveled a distance choose to stay in Ilkley for the day during the first session so we can call them for an early collection if their young person needs it.
+However this is unusual and the majority of young people settle in very quickly.

 What do the young people do?